 I took a break until September.
 Then, I started reviewing in the late fall.
 I could remember most of the material.
 So, it wasn’t too bad.
 Additionally, as I went through the Gleim review course, I aimed to get 90% on all the practice exams.

 Besides going through the Gleim course, I also studied governance, corporate social responsibility, risk management, organizational structure, and IT from the IIA CIA Review.
 The IIA Review has flashcards for each chapter.
 Therefore, I made sure I knew every term in those flash cards.

 I downloaded the following practice guides from the IIA website that are available for free for members.

 The exam focused on the following topics:

-I believe that a good understanding of corporate social responsibility will increase my chance for success.
-Furthermore, in the Gleim books, there are small boxes that say “Gleim Success Tips”.
+I believe that a good understanding of corporate social responsibility will increase my chance of success.
+Furthermore, in the Gleim books, there are small boxes that say “Gleim Success Tips.”
 I realized that it is very important to have a thorough understanding of all the topics covered in the success tips.

 Stephanie’s blog definitely played a major role in my preparation.
 Specifically, articles by Annette, Lynnel, Art, and David helped me a lot.
 Whenever I felt discouraged, I would go back to these blogs and read them again to feel inspired.
 Finally, I downloaded the practice guides as suggested by the bloggers, and those have also been very useful.